-As with copy-editing, the editor will use track changes to make revision suggestions directly onto a copy of the manuscript, but the developmental edit will usually include a separate critique document detailing – sometimes chapter by chapter – the changes the author could make to improve the areas listed above.
+As with copy editing, the editor may use track changes to make revision suggestions directly onto a copy of the manuscript, but the developmental edit will usually include a separate critique document detailing — sometimes chapter by chapter — the changes the author could make to improve the areas listed above.

 - Developmental editing comes early in the writing process, after a few drafts, and not every book needs it (though most do).

-- Copy-editing is done when the author is satisfied with the story after several rewrites, and every book should be copy-edited.
+- Copy editing and line editing are done when the author is satisfied with the story after several rewrites.
+Every book should be copy edited.